HumanSignal/label-studio/docs/source/guide/tasks.md

 - If your data is stored in a Redis database, see [Sync data from cloud or database storage](storage.html).
 - If your data is stored at internet-accessible URLs, [import it from the Label Studio UI](#Import-data-from-the-Label-Studio-UI).
 - If your data is stored locally in a directory, [import it from the command line](#Import-data-from-the-command-line).
-- If your data is stored locally as individual files, [import it from the Label Studio UI](#Import-data-from-the-Label-Studio-UI).
+- If your data is stored locally as individual files, [import it from the Label Studio UI](#Import-data-from-the-Label-Studio-UI) or [import it from the command line](#Import-data-from-the-command-line).

 ### Import data from the Label Studio UI